-No memorization is present in \autoref{fig:main_dim2}, in which the model manifold $\Mmodel$ matches the desired ground truth manifold $\Mgt$.
+No memorization is present in \autoref{fig:main_dim2}, in which the model manifold $\Mmodel$ matches the ground truth manifold $\Mgt$ and both have sufficiently high $\lid$.
 We highlight that the MMH assumes high-performing models whose manifold $\Mmodel$ is roughly aligned with the data manifold $\Mgt$; when this is not the case, as in \autoref{fig:main_dim5}, $\lidmodel$ and its relationship to $\lidgt$ become irrelevant to memorization.

 \paragraph{Why is the MMH Useful?} The MMH is a hypothesis about how memorization occurs in practice for high-dimensional data.
 Its utility is best framed in contrast to past treatments of memorization.
 First, while past theoretical frameworks for memorization have focused on probability mass, our geometric perspective leads to more practical tools.
 For example, \citet{bhattacharjee2023data} propose a purely probabilistic definition of memorization that can be detected only with access to the training dataset and the ability to generate large numbers of samples, which are intractable requirements at the scale of LAION-2B \citep{schuhmann2022laion} and Stable Diffusion.
 In contrast, the MMH suggests that memorization can be detected through $\lidmodel(x)$, for which tractable estimators exist at scale.
 We explore these estimators in \autoref{sec:experiments}.